Guantaijp/Harry-Potter-Characters/README.md

 I started this process by using the `create-next-app` boilerplate, then adding `tailwindcss` and `typescript`.

 One of the main challenges I ran into was using the `cypress` testing library.
 This lead me to spend a few hours on a research spike into `cypress` and how it works.
-This was a new technology I had not used before and I was able to integrate it into my application successfully.
+This was a new technology I had not used before and I was not able to integrate it into my application successfully.

 At the end of the day, the technologies implemented in this project are `React`, `Next.js`, `Tailwind CSS`, `Typescript` and a significant amount of VanillaJS, `cypress` for testing.
 I chose to use the `create-next-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.